hark-streaming/rtmp-hls-server/api-server/README.md

 ## Firebase Authentication
 You'll have to [make a service account](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app).
 Take the json file from this process and rename it *service-account.json*.
 Place it under *src/conf/service-account.json*.
 If you do not already have a *creds* folder, make it.
 This way, you'll be able to make admin changes from the localhost.

+# Systems

+## Streamers & Firebase
+Firebase stores information on each user within the user collection, but to store whether or not the user is currently streamer, the streams collection is referenced.
+Each document within the streams collection represents an active scene, and will be removed if the user stops streaming.